The Fellowship (Christian organization): Prayer Breakfast movement

 A primary activity of the Fellowship is to develop small support groups for politicians, including senators and members of Congress, Executive Branch officials, military officers, foreign leaders and dignitaries, businesspersons, and other influential individuals.
-Prayer groups have met in the White House, the Pentagon and at the Department of Defense.
+Prayer groups have met in the White House, Pentagon, and at the Department of Defense.

 Russia

 Doug Burleigh is a key figure in the organization and has spoken at the Russian prayer breakfast beside Alexander Torshin.
 Burleigh stated in 2017 that "a breakthrough in relations between Russia and the US is about to occur".
 Maria Butina, who has admitted to working as an undeclared Kremlin agent, helped arrange for five Russians chosen by a top official to attend the 2017 National Prayer Breakfast which she also attended before she was indicted and imprisoned.
 Butina's main contact in Russia was Torshin.
 Over 50 Russians attended the 2018 National Prayer Breakfast, including leading members of Putin's government.
 Doug Burleigh was interviewed by the FBI because of his relationship with Maria Butina.